BDC Hamburger Icon

 A good accountant is hard to find if you don’t know where to look.
 Before you explore outside resources, use your connections to your advantage.
 Ask your colleagues or other business owners for referrals.
 Do your due diligence when investigating anyone you are seriously considering hiring.

-• If you want to do a background check on the CPA firm or CPA you’re interested in, check your state’s CPA society on The American Institute of Certified Public Accountants.
+• Want to do a background check on the CPA firm or CPA you’re interested in?
+Then check your state’s CPA society on The American Institute of Certified Public Accountants.
 The nonprofit organization creates and grades the exams CPA candidates take to earn their certification.
 All of the CPAs listed there have been vetted and state-certified.

 • Look for an accountant who is a fiduciary.
 Accountants who follow a fiduciary standard are required to put the client’s best interests above their own.